-There isn’t such possibility in the MapBiomas platform.
+It is not possible in the MapBiomas platform.
 The vectorization of maps is extremely costly and impractical for the whole territory.
 The recommended solution, if you want to work with vector, is to download the data, perform the territorial or spatial clipping of your interest and then vectorize using your favorite software.

-Are MapBiomas data public?
+Are MapBiomas data public?expand_more

-How do I cite MapBiomas data?
+How do I cite MapBiomas data?expand_more

 MapBiomas data is public and free of charge by merely referring to the source in the following format: "MapBiomas Project - Collection [version] of the Annual Land Use Land Cover Maps of Brazil, accessed on [date] through the link: [LINK]""MapBiomas Project - is a multi-institutional initiative to generate annual land use land cover maps based on automatic classification processes applied to satellite images.
-The complete project description can be found at http://mapbiomas.org"
+The complete project description can be found at http://brasil.mapbiomas.org"

 You must have a Google Earth Engine (GEE) account, which can be registered through the following link: https://earthengine.google.com.
 By accessing the GEE Code Editor (https://code.earthengine.google.com), you can start scripts to view and process data.
 In the link below the MapBiomas platform, you can find examples of Scripts to access MapBiomas data in Google Earth Engine.
 Tools